powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.1.00  Fix: Most options were accepting 0 as an entry and processing it as 1.
+This fix was applied globally.

+        Fix: Play Queue.
+Path was removed from listings in options:  - Remove Line  - Move Line

+        Fix: View Playlist >>> Change and Queue >>> Queue List -Rebuild Queue Running rebuild queue produced a script error if a playlist was deleted after it was added to the queue.

+        Add: Message added to View Playlist >>> Change and Queue -Delete when a loaded playlist is deleted.
+        MSG: Loaded playlist was deleted.
+Default playlist loaded . . .

+        Change: View Playlist -Change and Queue
+        The word Playlist was removed from options:  -Change Playlist  -Create Playlist  -Delete Playlist

 ###  v5.0.34 Update: -Play  -Autoplay  -Start  -Resume   All hide Videoinfox's display to gain more screen space for listings.

         add: There was no way to clear Default Directories (1-4) once they were set.
 The only option